NHI Drug Price Reform in Fiscal 2022

 3) Improvement of disclosure of manufacturing costs under the cost accounting method

-We agree with the proposal to improve the level of disclosure in the cost accounting method, and the JCIA will continue to sincerely respond to this proposal.
-However, we believe that the current revision (with an additional coefficient of "0"), which means that the additional cost for usefulness and the additional cost for pioneering drugs are not reflected in NHI prices for all items with a disclosure ratio of less than 50%, is not appropriate from the perspective of evaluating innovation and promoting the development and marketing of drugs that are particularly needed in the medical field.
+We agree with the JPMA's position that efforts should be made to improve the level of disclosure under the cost accounting method, and we will continue to take this seriously.
+However, we believe that the current revision (with an additional coefficient of "0"), whereby the additional cost for usefulness and the additional cost for pioneering drugs are not reflected in NHI prices for all items with a disclosure ratio of less than 50%, is not appropriate from the perspective of evaluating innovation and promoting the development and marketing of drugs that are particularly needed in the medical field.
 We believe that this is not appropriate.
 It is necessary to closely monitor the impact of this review on the development and marketing of new drugs in Japan.

 In addition, from the perspective of improving the transparency and acceptability of drug price calculation, it is important to continue to study the introduction of a system to comprehensively determine the existence of similar drugs, including "actual medical conditions such as clinical positioning," while accumulating examples.
-We will also continue to study a mechanism that could reflect the diverse values of pharmaceutical products.
+We will also continue to study a mechanism that could reflect the various values that pharmaceutical products have.

-NHI price revision in years when there is no medical fee revision (mid-year revision)
+NHI price revisions in years when there are no medical fee revisions (midyear revisions)

-The scope and method of future midyear NHI price revisions should not be an extension of the FY2021 midyear revisions, but should return to the principle of "NHI price revisions for items with large price deviations," as indicated in the fundamental reform of the NHI drug price system.
-We also believe that new drugs that are still under patent should not be subject to the mid-year revision.
+The scope and method of future midyear NHI price revisions should not be an extension of the FY2021 midyear revisions, but should return to the concept of "NHI price revisions for items with large price deviations," as indicated in the Fundamental Reform of the NHI Drug Price System.
+In addition, we believe that new drugs that are still under patent should not be subject to the mid-year revision.

 The "Framework for Reform of the Cost-Effectiveness Evaluation System in FY2022" was also approved by the Chuikyo, and the review will focus on the operation of the system without changing the general framework of the system.
-We believe that it is necessary to continue to study the improvement of the system while accumulating examples, including issues related to the method of price adjustment in cases where costs increase while effectiveness remains the same (cost increase) and in cases where costs are reduced in comparison with the dominant technology (dominance).
+We believe that it is necessary to continue to accumulate case studies and to continue to consider improvements to the system, including issues related to the method of price adjustment in cases where costs increase while effectiveness remains the same (cost increase) and in cases where costs are reduced in comparison to the dominant technology (dominance).

 The Corona disaster has reaffirmed the importance and necessity of vaccines and medicines.
 Against this backdrop, the Cabinet approved the "Growth Strategy Action Plan" in June of this year, which positioned life sciences as an important strategic field along with digital and green, as well as an important field in terms of national security.
 In September, the Ministry of Health, Labour and Welfare (MHLW) issued the "Pharmaceutical Industry Vision 2021" for the first time in eight years.
 The issues in the NHI drug pricing system regarding the evaluation of innovation are directly related to the main themes of this vision, such as "innovative drug discovery" and "economic security.
-The Pharmaceutical Manufacturers Association of Japan (PMAJ) will continue to actively participate in the discussions between the public and private sectors to realize this vision, while studying and making proposals on various issues in the NHI drug pricing system, including those mentioned above.
+JPMA will continue to actively participate in the discussions between the public and private sectors to realize this vision, and to study and make proposals on various issues in the NHI drug pricing system, including the above-mentioned points.

 For inquiries regarding this matter, please contact